derivia/study-notes/notes/PERSONAL-NOTES.md

     - Blind
         - Basically a stored XSS, but on the "server-side", things like staff contact, etc.
         - Any interface where the client is able to connect "more directly" with an authority of the website is prone to Blind XSS when not properly managed.
-        1. Attacker submits malicious content via an interface (as example, a contact form).
+        1. Attacker submits malicious content via an interface (as an example, a contact form).
         2. Content is stored on the server.
         3. A privileged user (an admin/staff) views the content, the malicious script executes.
     - Mitigation